assemble/assemble/docs/content/api/options/mergeTypes.md

 ## options.mergeTypes

-Specify the [viewTypes](view-types.md) to merge onto the context by passing an array of collection names to `options.mergePartials`.
+Specify the [view collections](view-collections.md) to merge onto the context by passing an array of collection names to `options.mergePartials`.

 **Type:** `Array`